 Optimizing SharePoint with Power Tools

 An easy way to rapidly build apps for mobile and web that you can utilize extensively on Modern SharePoint.
-Power Apps is a great tool for data entry and data viewing and is very mobile-friendly.
-In January, we hosted a Tech Talk on “A Guide to Power Apps” where we cover what they are, what different types of apps exist, and how to get started building your first one.
+Power Apps is an excellent tool for data entry and data viewing and is very mobile-friendly.
+In January, we hosted a Tech Talk on “A Guide to Power Apps,” where we cover what they are, what different types of apps exist, and how to get started building your first one.

 A tool to visualize business analytic metrics.
-Power BI is an easy-to-use tool to create engaging reports and dashboards.
+Power BI is an easy-to-use tool to create interesting reports and dashboards.

-One of the biggest benefits of a flat architecture is the ability to integrate SharePoint with other O365 platforms.
+One of the most significant benefits of a flat architecture is integrating SharePoint with other Microsoft 365 platforms.